.NET Framework technologies unavailable on .NET

 PlatformNotSupportedException.
 For more information, see Migrating Delegate BeginInvoke Calls For .NET Core.

 Code access security (CAS)

-Sandboxing, which relies on the runtime or the framework to constrain which resources a managed application or library uses or runs, isn't supported on .NET Framework and therefore is also not supported on .NET Core and .NET 5+.
+Sandboxing, which relies on the runtime or the framework to constrain which resources a managed application or library uses or runs, isn't supported on .NET Framework and therefore is also not supported on .NET 6+.
 CAS is no longer treated as a security boundary, because there are too many cases in .NET Framework and the runtime where an elevation of privileges occurs.
 Also, CAS makes the implementation more complicated and often has correctness-performance implications for applications that don't intend to use it.

 Use security boundaries provided by the operating system, such as virtualization, containers, or user accounts, for running processes with the minimum set of privileges.